ells101/codingnotes/javaNuggets.md

 - `ReflectionTestUtils`, allows you to get/set non-public fields directly.
 Why not just make it public?
   - To be able to test methods/modules which are private and can't be made public. (e.g. You are working at a company and want to create a test but you don't want to change the existing code's access modifier).
 - Reflection can be very useful when testing legacy code or dealing with third-party libraries that rely on reflection.
+- Spring has great testing support for REST API's.
+How can we test MVC controllers and create HTTP Requests.
+Plus verify the response? (header, response code etc).
+Spring has capabilities to do all this without need to run a server.